Where is the birth center located?

 Partners: Another commitment that the Birth and Wellness team has made is fostering community among families and providers.
 Please let us know about professionals you encounter who offer services or products that are complementary to the mission and philosophy of Birth and Wellness Center.

-Insurance: Call your insurance company and ask if they cover birth center birth.
-Many do, and we will be pursuing contracts with them.
-But we want everyone-including insurance companies, to be hearing the words “birth center” as often as possible!
+Insurance: Call your insurance company and ask if they cover birth center birth, and ask your Human Resources representative to ask for birth centers and midwives to be included in your health insurance plan - specifically Birth and Wellness Center!
+We want everyone-including insurance companies, to be hearing the words “birth center” as often as possible!
 Let us know what you find out.
 Medicaid is required by federal law to cover midwifery care, and a bill is currently before Congress to ensure facility fees are covered by Medicaid in every state.